Multicultural and Gender Studies

 The Women's Studies Minor introduces students to the theory and practice of feminist cultural analysis, and basic issues and perspectives in women's studies.

-Given that rigorous academic learning is most effective when linked with community work, our students put theory into practice through service and activist internships on campus and throughout the North State.
-Our students-with support from MCGS faculty-work with student and community organizations such as MEChA, the AS Women's Center, the Pan African Union, the American Indian Club, Planned Parenthood, Catalyst, and the Community Legal Information Center.
+Given that rigorous academic learning is most effective when linked with community work, an internship is required for all majors and minors.
+Our students put theory into practice through service and activist internships on campus and throughout the North State.
+Our students-with support from MCGS faculty-work with student and community organizations such as the Gender and Sexuality Equity Center (GSEC), the Cross Cultural Leadership Center (CCLC), Stop Trafficking of Persons (S.T.O.P.), Planned Parenthood, Catalyst, and the Community Legal Information Center (CLIC).
 Students participate in campus forums, lectures, and workshops such as the Conversations on Diversity series aimed at cultivating a diverse and just environment.

 Students completing a degree program in MCGS will achieve the following goals: 1) gain an appreciation of diversities of race, sex, gender as an enrichment of life, not a limitation or obstacle; 2) think critically about the situated nature of different racial/ethnic, gender, and sexual identity groups in the United States; 3) apply central vocabulary, concepts, theories, and analytical frameworks germane to the fields of multicultural and gender studies; 4) communicate effectively in speech and writing; 5) conduct library, Internet, and/or field research as appropriate to the study in one or more of the MCGS disciplines; and 6) synthesize theory with practice through service and activism.